Running VeRCYE manually

 - Create an empty directory

-that will be your basediretory of your study.
+new_basedir_paththat will be your basediretory of your study.
 Recommended to give it a meaningfull name. - Navigate to

-. - Modify parameters according to your study needs (years, date ranges, meteorological data sources).
-For now, leave the regions fields empty, as it will be filled in by the setup helper.
+run_config_template.yaml) according to your study needs (years, date ranges, meteorological data sources).
+For now, leave theregionsfields empty, as it will be filled in by the setup helper.
+Ensure you read the description of each parameter in detail and refer to the Inputs documentation (Section 6) for more details on a specific parameter.

 The full configuration options are documented in the Inputs documentation (Section 6).